 Below you can view the reports from monitoring visits that have been carried out since April 2016, the reports will become available soon after the visit takes place.

-For more information on enforcement and monitoring please read our Local Enforcement and Monitoring Plan.
+For more information on enforcement and monitoring please read our Monitoring and Enforcement Plan.
 You can report breaches of planning control relating to a permitted site, or an unauthorised development, here.